louiz/biboumi/doc/biboumi.1.rst

 the examples), and the local part (the part before the ``@``) depends on the concerned entity.

-IRC channels have a local part formed like this:
+IRC channels and IRC users have a local part formed like this:
-``channel_name`` % ``irc_server``.
+``name`` % ``irc_server``.

-If the IRC channel you want to adress starts with the ``'#'`` character (or an other character, announced by the IRC server, like ``'&'``, ``'+'`` or ``'!'``), then you must include it in the JID.
-Some other gateway implementations, as well as some IRC clients, do not require them to be started by one of these characters, adding an implicit ``'#'`` in that case.
-Biboumi does not do that because this gets confusing when trying to understand the difference between the channels *#foo*, and *##foo*.
-Note that biboumi does not use the presence of these special characters to identify an IRC channel, only the presence of the separator `%` is used for that.
+``name`` can be a channel name or an user nickname.
+The distinction between the two is based on the first character: by default, if the name starts with ``'#'`` or ``'&'`` (but this can be overridden by the server, using the ISUPPORT extension) then it’s a channel name, otherwise this is a nickname.

-The channel name can also be empty (for example ``%irc.example.com``), in that case this represents the virtual channel provided by biboumi.
+As a special case, the channel name can also be empty (for example ``%irc.example.com``), in that case this represents the virtual channel provided by biboumi.
 See *Connect to an IRC server* for more details.

 There is two ways to address an IRC user, using a local part like this:
-``nickname`` ! ``irc_server``
-or by using the in-room address of the participant, like this:
+``nickname`` % ``irc_server`` or by using the in-room address of the participant, like this:
 ``channel_name`` % ``irc_server`` @ ``biboumi.example.com`` / ``Nickname``

 The second JID is available only to be compatible with XMPP clients when the